Cheryl, Patient

 Watch VideoIt all started with a boy who loved baseball.
 Then it became a movement that spanned generations and transformed cancer research and care at Dana-Farber forever.

-Read More"Jimmy" was a 12-year-old boy with leukemia.
+Read More"Jimmy" was a 12-year-old boy with lymphoma.
 In 1948, he appeared on a national radio program broadcasted from his hospital room.
 Jimmy had one wish: a TV so he could watch his favorite baseball team play.

 Listeners donated what they could and together ended up raising hundreds of thousands of dollars.
 Enough to buy Jimmy a TV—and give him a second chance at life.